 Dr. Franklin is proud to be a sixth generation Texan, and her children are seventh generation Texans.
-She was responsible for obtaining a Texas Historical marker for her 1874 childhood home and is the proud mother of a son who graduated from Texas Christian University in Fort Worth and received an MBA from SMU and works in Commercial Real Estate for Metropolitan Life Real Estate Holdings and a daughter, who graduated from the University of Texas in Austin and is working on her MBA at SMU for 2021 and will be employed by Amazon as a Senior Product Marketing Manager of Consumer Robotics.
+She was responsible for obtaining a Texas Historical marker for her 1874 childhood home and is the proud mother of a son who graduated from Texas Christian University in Fort Worth and received an MBA from SMU and works in Commercial Real Estate for Metropolitan Life Real Estate Holdings and a daughter, who graduated from the University of Texas in Austin and received a MBA from SMU and is employed by Amazon as a Senior Product Marketing Manager of Consumer Robotics.

 Tour Our Office Testimonials Patient Resources Helpful Links